 Select a spot with full sun exposure and well-drained, moderately rich soil.
-Tomatillos are lighter feeders than tomatoes, and while they are tough semiwild plants, they do not fare well in soggy, poorly drained soil.
+The tomatillo is a lighter feeder than tomatoes, and while they are tough semiwild plants, they do not fare well in soggy, poorly drained soil.
 Work a couple inches of compost into the soil before planting, and fork deeply to improve drainage.
-Raised beds work great for tomatillos in gardens with heavy clay soil.
+Raised beds work great for a tomatillo plant in gardens with heavy clay soil.

-Start tomatillos indoors six to eight weeks before your frost-free date.
+Start a tomatillo indoors six to eight weeks before your frost-free date.
 Harden off indoor-started plants before transplanting outdoors.
 Set out at the same time you plant your tomatoes, when all danger of frost is past and the soil is thoroughly warm.

-Much like their cousin the tomato, tomatillos sprout roots along their stems, so they profit from being planted deeply.
-The indeterminate, sprawling plants grow 3 to 4 feet tall and at least as wide, so space the plants 3 feet apart in rows 3 to 4 feet apart.
+Much like its cousin the tomato, the tomatillo sprouts roots along thestems, so it profits from being planted deeply.
+The indeterminate, sprawling tomatillo plants grow 3 to 4 feet tall and at least as wide, so space the tomatillo plants 3 feet apart in rows 3 to 4 feet apart.
 Plan to give them support unless you want to pick the fruits off the ground.
-Two to four plants are sufficient for fresh use.
+Two to four tomatilloplants are sufficient for fresh use.

 Tomatillos are hugely prolific and fruit nonstop until laid low by frost.
 Apply 2 to 3 inches of organic mulch, such as grass clippings, to suppress weeds and conserve soil moisture.
 Although moderately drought-tolerant, tomatillos do best with an inch or so of water per week.
 If space is limited, pinch off the growing tips to control spread.

-Newbie hint: Harvest all your tomatillos to prevent a forest of self-sown seedlings next year.
-Consign overripe and rotten fruits to your hot compost heap.
+Newbie hint: Harvest all your tomatillo fruits to prevent a forest of self-sown seedlings next year.
+Consign overripe and rotten tomatillo fruits to your hot compost heap.

-Toma Verde is the standard large-fruited variety, with golf-ball-size, tart green fruits.
+Toma Verde is the standard large-fruited tomatillo variety, with golf-ball-size, tart green tomatillo fruits.
 They're ready extra early, at 60 days from transplanting.
-Purple varieties have small, intensely purple fruits and green husks.
+Purple tomatillo varieties have small, intensely tomatillo purple fruits and green husks.
 They're highly decorative and long-storing and are ready at 65 days from transplant.

-Make a lower-calorie guacamole by replacing half the avocado with chopped raw tomatillos.
+Make a lower-calorie guacamole by replacing half the avocado with chopped raw tomatillo fruits.

 Smoky Salsa Verde